findsome-cards/client-api/README.md

 ```bash
 composer require findsome/client-api
 ```

 after requiring the package, you will need to publish the config file to your working project directory. remember if you already have a findsome.php file on your config directory of the project root, that file will be replaced by the new findsome.php config file. this file will help you to configuare your findsome key => values.

-for doing this, first, cd into your project's roo and then run this command on terminal
+for doing this, first, cd into your project's root and then run this command on terminal

 ```bash
 php -r "copy('vendor/findsome/client-api/config/findsome.php', 'config/findsome.php');"